-- Limited to an equivalent of 10 single-sided pages in length from any one individual or group per proposal until the board begins deliberations on the proposal.
-Once deliberations start record copies are limited to an equivalent of five single-sided pages in length. - Prior to the start of a meeting, comments must be submitted by mail, fax, or hand delivered in office.
+- Limited to an equivalent of 10 single-sided pages in length from any one individual or group per proposal until the board begins deliberations on proposals.
+Once deliberations start, record copies are limited to an equivalent of five single-sided pages in length. - Prior to the start of a meeting, comments must be submitted by mail, fax, or hand delivered in office.
 After the start of a meeting comments must be submitted by fax or hand delivered at the meeting.
 Submission information is at the top of this letter. - If submitted at a meeting, the submitter must provide the required amount of copies which may exceed 25 copies.
-The number of required copies may vary and will be posted at a meeting. - Must be on 81⁄2" x 11" paper with adequate margins for three-hole punching.
+The actual number of copies needed is posted at the meeting and may change throughout the duration of the meeting. - Must be on $8\frac{1}{2}$ " x 11" paper with adequate margins for three-hole punching.

 Public testimony.
 The board welcomes public testimony at each regularly scheduled regulatory meetings.
 Public testimony generally begins the first day of the meeting, extending as long as necessary to accommodate those in attendance.
-There is a sign-up cut-off time set for each meeting as stated on the meeting agenda.
-The public is generally allotted 3 minutes for testimony.
-Advisory committee and federal regional advisory council representatives are allotted 10 minutes.
+There is a sign-up deadline for each meeting as stated on the meeting agenda.
+At the discretion of the board chair, the public is generally allotted 3 minutes for testimony.
+Representatives from Fish and Game advisory committees, federal regional advisory councils, and the Pacific Northwest Crab Industry Advisory Committee are allotted 10 minutes.